Approximating Competitive Equilibrium by Nash Welfare: Generalized network utilities

 Consider now the case $q'_k=0$.
 We proceed as above, but our goal is to eventually set $\pi'_k=0$.
-As in the previous case, we repeatedly call $\Reroute(x,f,\pi)$ and then decrease $\pi'_v$ multiplicatively on $T$ by the largest possible factor such that $(f',\pi')$ remains a fitting pair.
+As in the previous case, we repeatedly call $\Reroute(\mx,\mf,\bm{\pi})$ and then decrease $\pi'_v$ multiplicatively on $T$ by the largest possible factor such that $(\mf',\bm{\pi}')$ remains a fitting pair.
 If this largest factor is unbounded, then we can set $\pi'_v=0$ for all $v\in T$.
 Again, the algorithm should terminate in a finite number of iterations, using also the assumption that $\mq'\in\FQ{u}$.
-Once $\pi'_k=0$ is reached, we again have $\pi'_j=\beta q'_j$ for all $j\in \supp(x')$, including $j=k$, and $\pi'_j\le \beta q'_j$ whenever $x'_j=0$.
+Once $\pi'_k=0$ is reached, we again have $\pi'_j=\beta q'_j$ for all $j\in \supp(\mx')$, including $j=k$, and $\pi'_j\le \beta q'_j$ whenever $x'_j=0$.
 The rest of the proof is the same as in the case $q'_k>0$. \end{proof}

 This concludes the proof of Theorem~\ref{thm:network-gale}, namely, that all generalized network utilities are Gale-substitutes.
 Nevertheless, they are not $\Sigma$-Gale-substitutes, and so Theorem~\ref{thm::main-result} is only applicable in the case when the generalized network utilities are non-satiable.
-Here, we also show Theorem~\ref{thm::satiate-gale}, namely, that the desired utility bound holds for all generalized network utilities if we consider thrifty competitive equilibria.
+We conclude by showing Theorem~\ref{thm::satiate-gale}.
+This is a modification of the argument in Section~\ref{sec:main-proof}; we omit some simple details.